Code-Institute-Submissions/IF-Milestone-Project/README.md

 - As a User, I want to see my own hand, along with one card of the dealer's so that I can make an informed decision on what move to make.
     - Display user's hand as they play
         - Use card art mentioned in media section
-        - card art needs to be displayed as nessicary, with the possiblity of simplistic animations to immerse the user.
+        - card art needs to be displayed as necessary, with the possiblity of simplistic animations to immerse the user.
         - dealer's hand needs special consideration, as functionality to have card hidden until end is nessicary.

 - As a User, I want to see and interact with a replay button so that I can continue to play the game and enjoy myself.